UConvertX

 Step 1: Start with 5000 BTU/h.

-Step 2: Multiply by 0.29307: 5000 x 0.29307 = 1465.4.
+Step 2: Multiply by 0.293071: 5000 x 0.293071 = 1465.355.

-Step 3: The result is approximately 1465 watts or 1.47 kW.
+Step 3: The result is 1465.355 watts, or about 1.47 kW.

 Why the Formula Works

-About BTU and Watts
+About BTU/h and Watts

 Understanding the Conversion

 The watt is the SI unit of power used internationally for all types of power measurement, including thermal power.
 In countries that use the metric system, heating and cooling equipment is rated in watts or kilowatts.
-A European heat pump might be rated at 8 kW of heating capacity, which is equivalent to about 27300 BTU/h.
+A European heat pump might be rated at 8 kW of heating capacity, which is equivalent to roughly 27300 BTU/h.

 Practical Applications